jenkinsci/p4-plugin/README.md

 Perforce will not attempt to cleanup the workspace; the sync operation will update all files (as CLOBBER is set) to the required set of revisions.
 If the populating the 'have' table options is enabled then the 'have' list will be updated.

 ![Sync populate](docs/images/sync_pop.png)

-All populate behaviours have a "Sync build at Perforce Label" field to instruct the workspace to sync only to the specified label.
-Any other specified change or label will be ignored.

 ## Building